dome-consulting/wr-frontend-boilerplate/README.md

 ## Folder structure

-* `conf` Contains per environment configuration
+* `conf` Contains the configuration per environment
-* `dist` Publish directory
+* `dist` Directory where the resources (JS/CSS/HTML) are published
 * `src` Intended for source code and unit tests
-  * `actions` Redux actions and Redux Thunk functions
+  * `actions` Redux action creators and Redux Thunk functions
   * `components` React-redux components grouped by feature
   * `i18n` Provides internationalization
   * `reducers` Provides the root reducer
   * `routes` Provides the Redux router and routes definitions
-  * `store` Provides the Redux store with Thunk middleware
+  * `store` Provides the Redux store with Redux Thunk middleware
 * `test` Intended for integration tests and unit tests helpers

 ## Available scripts

 * `npm start` Starts WebpackDevServer in watch mode with `local` configuration
 * `npm test` Runs all tests in `src/**/*.spec.js`
-* `npm run build-local` Builds the frontent for local development
+* `npm run build-local` Builds the frontend for local development
-* `npm run build-dev` Builds the frontent for the development environment
+* `npm run build-dev` Builds the frontend for the development environment
-* `npm run build-pre` Builds the frontent for the pre-production environment
+* `npm run build-pre` Builds the frontend for the pre-production environment
-* `npm run build-production` Builds the frontent for the production environment
+* `npm run build-production` Builds the frontend for the production environment

 ## Supported features